-The Fed estimated that the value of household real estate fell $98 billion to $16.1 trillion in Q3 2011.
-The value of household real estate has fallen $6.6 trillion from the peak - and is still falling in 2011.
+The Fed estimated that the value of household real estate increased $353 billion to $16.9 trillion in Q2 2012.
+The value of household real estate is still $5.9 trillion below the peak.

 As I have written in previous posts on this Household Net Worth (as a percent of GDP) topic:

 As one can see, the first outsized peak was in 2000, and attained after the stock market bull market / stock market bubbles and economic strength.
 The second outsized peak was in 2007, right near the peak of the housing bubble as well as near the stock market peak.

 As seen on the chart, the Total Household Net Worth is making an upturn, but is significantly below the prior 2007 peak.

 I could extensively write about various interpretations that can be made from this chart.
 One way this chart can be interpreted is a gauge of “what’s in it for me?” as far as the aggregated wealth citizens are gleaning from economic activity, as measured compared to GDP.

 The Special Note summarizes my overall thoughts about our economic situation